[UPDATED JANUARY 2021]

-Take The Lifeboat Station Project Keyring, for example.
+Take With Courage Keyring, for example.
 Who would have thought I’d be selling luxury leather keyrings?
 Hundreds and hundreds of them too.

 And who would have predicted that it would have engaged the lifeboat volunteers in such an unprecedented way.